arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 Council member overseeing Intelligence operations.
 You must return to the Citadel in Kaas City, and meet with Darth Jadus in his chambers inside the Sith Sanctum.
+- "Remember you walk the path to power" -- Jadus

 High Society: Your assignment is to expose and eliminate a violent dissident movement on Dromund Kaas.
 Your handler, Watcher Two, will brief you on your next lead when you arrive at the Nexus Room cantina.
 Proceed to the Nexus Room cantina in Kaas City and contact Watcher Two via your holocommunicator.
+- Darth Grathan has gone rogue

 Cleaning Up the Mess: Disaster!
 Although you prevented the dissident attack on Kaas City, a second, simultaneous attack was able to destroy the Dominator–a